 The name Art House refers to their own home in which art plays a prominent role in their lives and John’s tiny studio where he paints and stores some of his work.
-It is also a tribute to both he and Dona’s contributions to the artistic worlds – both are prolific photographers; John is also a painter with works in galleries in Boston, Los Angeles and San Francisco.
+It is also a tribute to he and Dona’s contributions to the artistic worlds – both are prolific photographers; John is also a painter with works in galleries in Boston, Los Angeles and San Francisco.
 And his works are in numerous permanent collections including Bloomingdale’s in New York, Chicago and San Francisco, and much closer to home, the di Rosa art center in Carneros.

 John and Dona have covered numerous events over the years in the Napa Valley.
 John recalls a more recent event held at Robert Mondavi Winery where his paintings and Dona’s photographs were on display (the last art show at the winery that Margarit Mondavi attended).
 And more recently Dona worked with author Michelle Mandro to photograph the book, Wine Country Women of Napa Valley (released in late 2017).

-And it was certainly convenient when it came to creating labels for their wines – using both Dona’s photos and John’s paintings.
+And their artistic talents are certainly convenient when it comes to creating labels for their wines – alternating each year between one of Dona’s photos and John’s paintings.

 Their wine making philosophy is to not create a certain style of wine each year but rather coax the best wines from each particular vintage.
 Their wines are made in a minimalist style – no filtering or fining on the reds and always fermenting with indigenous yeasts.
 Production is small – roughly 150 cases for each of the wines.